-Luz Elena Echeverria Flaunts Her Well-Toned Figure In A Crochet Bikini
+Luz Elena Echeverria Flaunts Her Well-Toned Figure In A Crocheted Bikini

 Colombian fitness model Luz Elena Echeverria took to her Instagram page on Thursday and treated her 1.1 million fans to a very hot bikini snapshot.

-In the picture, Luz Elena could be seen rocking a sexy, two-piece crochet bathing suit.
+In the picture, Luz Elena could be seen rocking a sexy, two-piece crocheted bathing suit.
 Her bikini top included white triangulate cups with dark blue thread work.
 It also boasted thin straps, a plunging neckline, and scalloped edges.
 The tiny ensemble struggled to contain her assets, thus allowing her to show off major cleavage.
 In addition to that, she also flaunted a glimpse of sideboob to titillate her fans.

-Luz Elena — who initially rose to fame after participating in Colombian fitness reality TV show Desafío Súper Humanos (Super Human Challenge) — teamed her skimpy top with a pair revealing bottoms comprised of dark blue crocheted material and thin blue-and-white strings that boasted tasseled ends.
+Luz Elena — who initially rose to fame after participating in Colombian fitness reality TV show Desafío Súper Humanos (Super Human Challenge) — teamed her skimpy top with a pair revealing bottoms comprised of dark blue crocheted material and thin blue-and-white strings that included tasseled ends.
 She tied the strings of her bottoms high on her hips to accentuate her hourglass shape.
 Overall, the ensemble put the hottie’s sculpted abs, taut stomach, shapely legs, and well-toned biceps on full display.

 She wore her raven-colored hair down, swept then to one side, and let her long and silky locks cascade over her shoulder and arms.